-Living Out of a Van Is the New American Dream
+Living Out of a Van is the New American Dream

 Videos by VICE

-While vandwelling—living out of vans, cars, or motorhomes, as a lifestyle—was popularized by free-spirited hippies in the 60s, it’s seeing a resurgence among millennials.
-Some, like Rachel Bujalski, who has wandered around California living out of her Corolla and runs a blog for young people unburdened by permanent housing, have even called it the “new American dream.”
+While vandwelling – living out of vans, cars, or motorhomes, as a lifestyle – was popularised by free-spirited hippies in the 60s, it’s seeing a resurgence among millennials.
+Some, like Rachel Bujalski, who jas wandered around California living out of her Corolla and runs a blog for young people unburdened by permanent housing, have even called it the “new American dream.”

 “I think that vandwelling is become popular now due to its practicality and its lure of adventure,” said Zach Frost, a 27-year-old former vandweller.
 “Many people my age are drowning in student debt, unable to find a job, and don’t necessarily want to live with their parents.
 Living in a van is exciting, allows for mobility, and doesn’t cost terribly much.”
 Plus, he said, “being able to live and work remotely anywhere on the globe is making vandwelling seem very attractive.”